 Income-sensitive repayment (ISR)

-If you have more than one FFEL loan, you could potentially save money by consolidating your student loans.
+If you have more than one FFELP loan, you could potentially save money by consolidating your student loans.
 When you consolidate your loans, you end up with one loan payment and one interest rate.
 Tracking one payment is much easier than multiple student loan payments.

 Consolidating your loans doesn’t automatically save you money, though.
 When you consolidate FFEL loans, your new interest rate is the weighted average of your previous loans’ rates.
 Any savings would be dependent on what interest rates you had on your loans originally.

 If you consolidate your loans to a Direct Consolidation Loan, you have the option to also apply for one of the IDR plans mentioned earlier.
 Switching to a Direct Consolidation Loan and pairing that with an IDR plan will lower your monthly loan payments significantly.

 Looking to lower your student loan payments and pay off student loan debt faster?
 Consider refinancing your FFEL loans.

 When refinancing student loans, your repayment term and interest rate will depend on your credit history, current salary, and debt-to-income ratio.
 But if you have good to excellent credit, you could qualify for a lower interest rate and potentially save thousands of dollars.

 One caveat to refinancing student loans is that your federal FFEL loans will become private student loans.
 Because of this, you will lose several protections built in by the federal government.
 Those protections include: